jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

   it was changed,
   or it was added by mistake.

-Every time a repository is changed, a notification will be sent to all the people involved in the project
+We will notify the state changes via email to all the people involved in the project
 (both Fluid Attacks’s and the customer’s users).

-Finally,
-the states can be changed
-by project users at any moment, and every change will be stored for future needs.
+You can change the state at any moment.
+We will keep track of every change for traceability reasons.

 ## Manage a git root environment